Coldint (SN29) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Coldint Historical Price

-According to the latest data gathered on Coldint live price page, the current price of Coldint is 1.26USD.
-The circulating supply of Coldint(SN29) is 1.29M SN29 , giving it a market capitalization of $1.64M.
+According to the latest data gathered on Coldint live price page, the current price of Coldint is 1.24USD.
+The circulating supply of Coldint(SN29) is 1.29M SN29 , giving it a market capitalization of $1.60M.

 - 30 Days0.00%$ --$ 1.6858$ 1.1953